Mastering Cybersecurity Risk Management: Lower Your Risk and Protect Your Business

 What is Cybersecurity Risk Management?

-Cybersecurity risk management is a structured approach to identifying, assessing, and mitigating risks that can compromise your organization’s data security.
-The goal is to minimize threats to your systems, networks, and sensitive information to ensure business resilience and continuity.
+Cyber risk management is a structured approach to identifying, assessing, and mitigating risks that can compromise your organization’s data security.
+The goal is to minimize threats to your systems, networks, and sensitive information to keep your business up and running.

 Why Does Cybersecurity Risk Management Matter for Your Business?